azgard88odin/ssh_certificates/README.md

 ## Introduction
 The following is to explain, in the simplest way possible, how to implement a multi-tier SSH certificate hierarchy.
 This mini-project is what helped me to understand how certificates and a chain-of-trust works.
+This also shows you the basic steps in setting this up manually, which then can assist in automating the process.
 I hope that this helps others to not only understand PKI fundamentals a bit better, but also improve their overall security.
 This project was completed using headless AntiX core Virtual Machines, but the principles will apply to all distributions.